-What you see in your data will help you decide where to put your efforts.
+What you see in your data will help you decide where to put your efforts for the time being.

-However, the best tactics involve integration and alignment between your demand gen and lead gen efforts.
+The best strategies, however, involve integration and alignment between your demand generation and lead generation efforts.

-Early on in their buyer’s journey, they might just be looking to understand their problem: Why can’t my team at work stay organized?
+Early on in their buyer’s journey, a prospect might just be looking to understand their problem: Why can’t my team at work stay organized?
 Or Why does my basement get flooded every spring?

-Then, as these customers start to compare options, lead generation tactics can capture their contact information so they can enter into a nurture series or get passed along to your sales team.
+Then, as these customers start to compare options, they are better suited for lead generation tactics that can capture their contact information so they can enter a nurture series or get passed along to your sales team.

 If you notice, you haven’t yet asked for contact information.